 - Even Evil Has Standards: While Daenerys stayed with him in Qarth, he wanted nothing more than a dragon.
 After seeing what they did in Astapor, Xaro tells Daenerys he no longer wants one, and in fact seems ready to do anything to ensure that they are killed or get as far away from Essos as possible.

 - False Friend: All he wants from Daenerys are her dragons.
+Later on, all he wants is for her to stop affecting the slave trade, as it has affected Qartheen economy.

 - This Means War!: After Daenerys refuses to leave Meereen with her army, Xaro leaves a bloodstained glove behind as a declaration of war on her.